Absorption cross section of regular black holes in scalar-tensor conformal gravity: Proof of a precondition for conformally related black holes

 Note that none of $r_c$, $S_c$, $S'_c$, and $L$ equal zero.
 Substituting Eq.~(\ref{Vr3}) into Eq.~(\ref{Vr5}), we exactly obtain Eq.~(\ref{PS1}) which is associated with the trivial scale factor, $S(r)=1$.
 Hence, we prove that $r_c$ is independent of $S(r)$.
-It is remarkable that the scale factor does not alter the location of photon spheres.
+In general, it is reasonable that the scale factor does not alter the location of photon spheres, since the equation of motion of null geodesics is conformally invariant.